RyanRoessler/Financial-Analysis-of-Bank-Statement-Transactions/README.md

       <li>Average monthly cost (this is only accurate if the statements span a 1-year period)</li>
       <li>Largest combined date range of both statements, and the total number of days
         <ul>
-          <li>e.g. if your credit card statement spans 2022-June-20 to 2023-February-12 and your debit card statement spans 2022-August-01 to 2023-March-08, the function will use the range 2022-June-20 to 2023-March-08.</li>
+          <li>e.g. if your credit card statement spans 2023-June-20 to 2024-June-14 and your debit card statement spans 2023-June-16 to 2024-June-09, the function will use the range 2023-June-16 to 2024-June-14.
+It would return this range, as well as "364 days".</li>
-          <li>Depending on the range, the function will display something like 364 days, etc.</li>
         </ul>
     </ul>
   </li>